-2. User charges imposed on the airlines of the other Party may reflect, but shall not exceed, the full cost to the competent charging authorities or bodies of providing the appropriate airport, airport environmental, air navigation, and aviation security facilities and services at the airport or within the airport system.
-Such charges may include a reasonable return on assets, after depreciation.
-Facilities and services for which charges are made shall be provided on an efficient and economic basis.
+2. Reasonable charges reflect, but do not exceed, the full cost to the competent charging authorities of providing the facilities and services.
+These charges may include a reasonable return on assets, after depreciation.
+Facilities and services for which charges are made should be provided on an efficient and economic basis.
+For charges to be not unjustly discriminatory, they should be levied on foreign airlines on terms no less favourable than the most favourable terms available to any other airline at the time the charges are assessed.

-3. Each Party shall encourage consultations between the competent charging authorities or bodies in its territory and the airlines using the services and facilities, and shall encourage the competent charging authorities or bodies and the airlines to exchange such information as may be necessary to permit an accurate review of the reasonableness of the charges in accordance with the principles of paragraphs 1 and 2 of this Article.
-Each Party shall encourage the competent charging authorities to provide users with reasonable notice of any proposal for changes in user charges to enable users to express their views before changes are made.
+3. The Parties shall encourage the exchange of such information between the charging bodies and the airlines as may be necessary to permit a full and timely assessment of the charges in accordance with paragraphs 1 and 2 of this Article.

+4. Increased or new charges should only follow adequate consultations between the charging bodies and the airlines.
+Reasonable notice of any proposals for changes in user charges should be given to users to enable them to express their views before changes are made.

-4. Neither Party shall be held, in dispute resolution procedures pursuant to Article 14, to be in breach of a provision of this Article, unless (a) it fails to undertake a review of the charge or practice that is the subject of complaint by the other Party within a reasonable amount of time; or (b) following such a review it fails to take all steps within its power to remedy any charge or practice that is inconsistent with this Article.
+5. Neither Party shall be in breach of a provision of this Article, unless (a) it fails to undertake a review of the charge or practice that is the subject of complaint by the other Party within a reasonable amount of time; or (b) following such a review it fails to take all steps within its power to remedy any charge or practice that is inconsistent with this Article.